Labauri/Sedona/README.md

 ## Description

-* The project implemented the layout of the Sedona website, the design and layout was provided by HTML Academy.
+* The project implemented the layout of the Sedona website, the design and layout was provided by `HTML Academy`.

 ## Technologies used

-* 'HTML5' and 'CSS3'
+* `HTML5` and `CSS3`